 For which industries is ATEX important?

-ATEX applications (including explosion-proof signal devices) are important for all branches and industries where flammable substances may be generated.
+ATEX certified applications (including explosion-proof signal devices) are important for all branches and industries where flammable substances may be generated.

 In the petrochemical or chemical industry, flammable substances such as gases or liquids are further processed.
 These are highly flammable and must not cause an explosion in an emergency or incident by using a signal device.

 In metal industries, explosive metal dusts are generated during the processing of raw materials, especially during the treatment of light metal.
-ATEX applications must be used here as well.
+ATEX certified applications must be used here as well.

 Refineries, such as petroleum or biorefineries, can also generate explosive atmospheres.
 During the processing of the raw materials, explosive biogas or hydrocarbons can escape, among other things, making the environment a potentially explosive area.